alexandrarizea123/boardify/README.md

 # Boardify

 Boardify is a minimal task management board built with React + Vite and Tailwind CSS.
 It supports multiple boards (up to 3), custom columns, task creation, editing, and a progress indicator based on To Do vs Done.
+It features optional backend persistence using PostgreSQL.

 ## Features
 - **Multiple Boards**: Create up to 3 boards with name and description.
+- **Persistent Storage**: Save boards and tasks to a PostgreSQL database (optional).
 - **Custom Columns**: Default columns (To Do, In Progress, Done) plus the ability to add your own.
 - **Rich Task Creation**: Create tasks with name, description, assignee, type, priority, **difficulty**, **estimated time**, due date, and subtasks.
 - **Task Summary**: Sidebar showing real-time counts of tasks by type.